 Having a personal website gives you control of your content and allows you to reach people who are actively searching for you and your research topics.
-Websites are powerful tools for academics (professors, lecturers, adjuncts, graduate students) looking to disseminate their work to a larger audience.
-You may be wondering why or if you need a web presence and there are many reasons.
-In addition to having a bigger research impact through dissemination, if you think that anytime in the future you will be searching for a job, wanting to do consulting, sell a book, freelance, or earn side income then you should be establishing your online presence through a personal website.
+Websites are powerful tools for academics (professors, lecturers, adjuncts, graduate students) to disseminate their work to a larger audience.
+You may be wondering why or if you need a web presence, and there are many reasons.
+In addition to having a more significant research impact through dissemination, if you think that anytime in the future you will be searching for a job, wanting to do consulting, sell a book, freelance, or earn side income, then you should be establishing your online presence through a personal website.
 There has never been an easier and cheaper time for you to start building a personal website.

 “But what about social media?
 I have a presence there?”
 Having a social media presence is important in today’s digital world, but you have limited control over who sees your content.
 Of all the social networks, Instagram has the highest organic reach of any platform, and on there, less than 10% of your followers will see your updates and content.
 You never know when a social media network will change its rules or shut down completely.
 Build a website, and you have control over your content.

-I believe that to develop a competitive advantage and stand out from the crowd you need a personal brand.
+To develop a competitive advantage and stand out from the crowd, you need a personal brand.
 If you are going to have a personal brand, you will need a website as the core of your virtual platform.

 It might seem overwhelming to think about setting up your own website however today all programs have easy to use drag and position content.
 You do not need to know a single piece of code to have a fantastic website.